chuckcscccl/rustlr/chapter1.md

 >     START valuetype absyntype grammarname resync resynch topsym errsym
 >     nonterminal terminal nonterminals terminals lexvalue lexname typedterminal
 >     left right externtype externaltype lifetime lexattribute
->     any symbol starting with `SEQ` or `NEWNT` may potentially, but unlikely, cause conflict.
+>     any symbol starting with `SEQ` or `NEW..NT` may potentially, but unlikely, cause conflict.

 For example, if ":" is to be one of the terminal symbols of your language, then you should call it something like COLON instead in the